Analyzing IAA's Unusual Options Activity | Benzinga

 Analyzing IAA's Unusual Options Activity

-Shares of IAA (NYSE:IAA) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $61.52.
+On Friday, shares of IAA (NYSE:IAA) saw unusual options activity.
+After the option alert, the stock price moved down to $55.1.

 - Sentiment: BEARISH